 The chromatic scale includes all the notes.
 If we play up each fret of a string, we’ve played a chromatic scale.

-It’s from the chromatic scale that all other scales emerge.
+It’s from the chromatic scale that all other scales in western music emerge.
 We choose what to omit, and that creates new scales.

 In layman’s terms, a chromatic scale is all the notes.